 My memory began to come back around Wednesday.
 My mom would sit with me during the day so John could work and then John would take the night shifts.
 Pain was pretty manageable with the pain pump but I was still fighting a lot of nausea.
 I blew two more IV lines after surgery so I ended up with a PICC line.
 It was Wednesday that they removed the bandage for the first time.
 I cried.
 A lot.
 I was not prepared for what I saw.
 I had roughly a 12 inch incision with roughly 35 staples.
 When I asked the doctor why the incision was so big, he replied that he couldn’t fix anything he couldn’t see.
 Good point.

 By Thursday I was able to move up from clear liquids to full liquids and then moved to full diet on Friday.
 You would think the hospital would have more gluten-free options but my meals consisted of baked chicken and jello.
 It was better than chicken broth!

 Saturday morning, I got my walking papers and was discharged.
 I felt pretty good when I left.
-Pain was still pretty high but knowing the expected recovery time was eight weeks it didn’t seem too early or didn’t raise any flags.
+Pain was still pretty high but knowing the expected recovery time was eight weeks and the massive incision left behind, it didn’t seem too early or didn’t raise any flags.